SprocketTools/SprocketBot/CAMPAIGNS.md

 population
 - The amount of people spread out over the whole country

-landsize
-- The amount of land that a country controls
-- This is a cosmetic value right now; it affects nothing.

-farmsize
-- The amount of farmland that exists inside the country
-- If a country has too little farmland, this will have negative effects on the country as a whole

-governance
-- This value is set when the player chooses their type of government, and can range between 0.8 and 1.2.
-- This value affects multiple other stats

 happiness
 - The cumulative "index" that amalyzes other statistics to show the integrity of the country's society
 - Low values will have negative downsides in the future

-taxpoor
-- The tax rate set for the lower class.
-This makes up the bulk of a faction's income, but has more drastic side effects if set too high.

-taxrich
-- The tax rate set for the upper class and corporations.
-This affects the income tax levied on companies that reside within the faction.

 gdp
 - The gross domestic product of a country over 1 IGY.